bubdm/Xpandables.Net/README.md

         => person => person.Id == Id;
 }

-// CommandHandler{TCommand} and CommandHandler{TCommand, TResult} are abstract classes
+// CommandHandler{TCommand}, CommandHandler{TCommand, TResult} and QueryHandler{TResult} are abstract classes
-// that implement ICommandHandler{TCommand} and ICommandHandler{TCommand, TResult}
+// that implement ICommandHandler{TCommand}, ICommandHandler{TCommand, TResult} and IQueryHandler{TResult}
 // and derive from OperationResults : a class that contains some usefull methods
 // to return response with HTTP status code.